danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Interoperability

-RIOT nodes need to communicate reliably with non-RIOT nodes by carefully implementing open standards or identical technological specifications.
+RIOT nodes need to communicate reliably with non-RIOT nodes by carefully implementing open protocol standards or identical technological specifications.

-RIOT should support open network protocol standards once they have reached a certain level of maturity and popularity.
+RIOT should support standards once they have reached a certain level of maturity and popularity.
 It should be configurable so that users can choose which (optional) features of specifications they want to include.
 Whatever the configuration, nodes should handle all possible traffic in a compliant manner.

 ## Stability